Basic Representations of Genus Zero Nonabelian Hodge Spaces: Introduction

 Remarkably, it turns out that there exist some isomorphisms between moduli spaces defined by different wild Riemann surfaces with boundary data, corresponding to connections with different ranks, number of singularities and pole orders.
-While for most known examples such isomorphisms have not been worked out on all the three sides, it is expected that when this happens the moduli spaces are really isomorphic as nonabelian Hodge spaces, i.e. all the structures of the nonabelian Hodge package match in the natural way.
+It is expected that when this happens the moduli spaces are really isomorphic as nonabelian Hodge spaces, i.e., all the structures of the nonabelian Hodge package match in the natural way.
 In other words, we would like to view those different wild Riemann surfaces with boundary data as different \textit{realizations}, or \textit{representations}, of one single abstract nonabelian Hodge space $\mathcal M$, which raises the question of their classification.
-Notice that here we will only be considering representations coming from the case of vector bundles, however wild nonabelian Hodge spaces arising from vector bundles may also be isomorphic to nonabelian Hodge spaces arising from principal $G$-bundles, for $G$ a complex reductive group different from $\GL_n(\mathbb C)$, see e.g. \cite{boalch2013symmetric}.
+Notice that here we will only be considering representations coming from the case of vector bundles, however wild nonabelian Hodge spaces arising from vector bundles may also be isomorphic to nonabelian Hodge spaces arising from principal $G$-bundles, for~$G$ a~complex reductive group different from $\GL_n(\mathbb C)$, see, for example,~\cite{boalch2013symmetric}.